-By defining granular permissions for various roles within IQ Bot, role-based access control (RBAC) enables or restricts access to new learning instances, related features, and functionality.
-In this article, you will learn about RBAC for Custom roles in IQ Bot.
+For various roles within IQ Bot, you can use role-based access control (RBAC) to enable or restrict user access to learning instances, related features, and functionality by defining granular permissions.
+You can also use RBAC to define custom roles in IQ Bot.

-- System Roles in Control Room: These are built-in roles that have pre-defined set of permissions that are not configurable.
-Create administrator, services, and Validator IQ Bot users with Microsoft Windows credentials using the following roles:
+- System roles in Control Room: These roles are built-in and have a pre-defined set of permissions that cannot be customized.
+To learn more, see IQ Bot roles.

-- Custom Roles in Control Room: These roles can be customized and modified to grant granular permissions to an IQ Bot user.
-Assigning custom roles at an organization-wide level gives role users permission to manage all organization resources, and at the same time, this scope can also be narrowed down to a department-specific perspective.
+- Custom roles in Control Room: These roles can be customized and modified to grant granular permissions to an IQ Bot user.
+If you are an admin, by creating a custom role, you can grant users access to specific learning instances.

 - It is required that creators of learning instances for a specific department

 must be assigned a minimum of two roles: